Quantum phase transitions of topological insulators without gap closing: Topological insulators

-The paper is organized as follows.
-In Sec.\,II we briefly review the well-known phase transitions due to a topologically trivial mass term and derive the $M$-$\phi$ phase diagrams for KM and SI models.
-In Sec.\,III we discuss the TR symmetry breaking mass terms giving rise to an immediate gapping of the helical edge states without closing of the bulk gap.
-Then in Sec.\,IV, we discuss the peculiar case of the {\it spin Chern insulator} and show that this phase is not stable with respect to a U(1) spin symmetry breaking Rashba spin orbit term.
-Then in Sec.\,V we discuss the square lattice case (``BHZ model'') and compare the scenarios for KM and BHZ models as well as for the corresponding Hubbard models.
-Our findings are discussed and summarized in Sec.\,VI.

-\section{Quantum phase transitions with gap-closing}
+\subsection{Quantum phase transitions with gap-closing}

-We first consider simple cases of topological quantum phase transitions (TQPTs).
-On the honeycomb lattice, the most natural term to drive the system into a topologically trivial phase is the Semenoff mass term\,\cite{semenoff84prl2449} (aka {\it staggered potential}) as already realized by Haldane\,\cite{haldane88prl2015} in 1988.
+We first consider simple cases of topological QPTs.
+On the honeycomb lattice, the most natural term to drive the system into a topologically trivial phase is the Semenoff mass term\,\cite{semenoff84prl2449} (aka {\it staggered potential}) as already pointed out by Haldane\,\cite{haldane88prl2015}.
 It is given by

 and the electron operator $a_{i\sigma}$ ($b_{i\sigma}$) annihilates an electron on sublattice A (B), see Fig.\,\ref{fig:para-km+shit}\,(a).
 For $\lambda_R=0$, the KM model consists of two decoupled copies of Haldane's model, thus the $M$-$\phi$ phase diagram of the KM model is identical to the one by Haldane\,\cite{haldane88prl2015}.
 The $M/t_2$-$\phi$ phase diagram of the KM model (SI model) is shown as the blue (red) curve in Fig.\,\ref{fig:para-km+shit}\,(d) containing TI and normal insulating (NI) phases, the blue (red) lines denote the gap-closing transition (as a Dirac semi-metal) between TI and NI phases.